zalando/postgres-operator/docs/reference/operator_parameters.md

   When `-1` is specified for `min_instances`, no limits are applied.
 The default is `-1`.

+* **ignore_instance_limits_annotation_key**
+  for some clusters it might be required to scale beyond the limits that can be configured with `min_instances` and `max_instances` options.
+You can define an annotation key that can be used as a toggle in cluster manifests to ignore globally configured instance limits.
+The default is empty.

 * **resync_period**
   period between consecutive sync requests.
 The default is `30m`.